simonesilvestroni/m2m-website/_sounddesign/car-city-cartoon.md

 ## Onboarding

-Straightforward process: sign up for an account on Scale3, join their Slack, read a single induction document explaining the procedure from start to delivery, along with a **set of specifications** and how to file an invoice.
+Straightforward process: sign up for an account on their own online production management platform called _Scale3_, join their Slack, read a single induction document explaining the procedure from start to delivery, along with a **set of specifications** and how to file an invoice.

 ## Project management

-The company adopts **agile processes**, based on their own online production management platform called _Scale3_, to ensure a steady production schedule.
+The company adopts **agile processes** based on Scale3, to ensure a steady production schedule.

 The job started before the pandemic and continued during the first lockdowns in Europe.
-I **interacted with the project manager** using Scale3 and Slack.
+I **interacted with the project manager** using Slack.
 All the episodes of _Car City_ in production were listed in the system, along with features such as state of completion, deadlines and the required documentation.

 ## Cloud storage